Truckers end US border blockade, siege in Ottawa goes on

 The warnings came just days after Prime Minister Justin Trudeau invoked the emergency law.

+“It’s not for politicians to tell police when and how to do things.
+What we have done with the emergency act is to make sure the police have the necessary tools,” Trudeau said Wednesday.
+“It’s something that I, like all residents of Ottawa, hope to happen soon.”

-Since late January, protesters in trucks and other vehicles have jammed the streets of the capital and obstructed border crossings, decrying vaccine mandates for cross-border truckers and other COVID-19 precautions and condemning Trudeau’s Liberal government.
+Since late January, protesters in trucks and other vehicles have jammed the streets of the capital and obstructed border crossings.
+The demonstrations by the self-styled Freedom Convoy initially focused on Canada's vaccine requirement for truckers entering the country, but soon morphed into a broad attack on COVID-19 precautions and Trudeau himself.

 The protests have drawn support from right-wing extremists and have been cheered on and received donations from conservatives in the U.S., triggering complaints in some quarters about America being a bad influence on Canada.

+Amid signs police were losing patience in Ottawa, organizers of the demonstrations encouraged supporters to come to the capital to make it difficult for officers to clear the area.
+But the nation’s top safety official warned them to stay away or face legal consequences too.

-As the crisis appeared to heat up in Ottawa, the premiers of two Canadian provinces and 16 U.S. governors sent a letter to Trudeau and U.S. President Joe Biden calling on them to end their nations’ requirements that truckers crossing the border be vaccinated.
+Meanwhile, the premiers of two Canadian provinces and 16 U.S. governors sent a letter to Trudeau and U.S. President Joe Biden calling on them to end their nations’ vaccine mandates for truckers crossing the border.

-The bumper-to-bumper demonstrations by the so-called Freedom Convoy have infuriated many Ottawa residents, who have complained of being harassed and intimidated on the clogged streets.
+The bumper-to-bumper demonstrations have infuriated many Ottawa residents, who have complained of being harassed and intimidated on the clogged streets.

-Police in Ottawa were optimistic they could gain control in the coming days after Trudeau invoked the Emergencies Act on Monday.

-Over the past weeks, authorities have hesitated to move against the protesters around the country, citing in some cases a lack of manpower and fears of violence.
+Over the past weeks, authorities hesitated to move against many of the protesters around the country, citing in some cases a lack of manpower and fears of violence.
+But frustration over the government's inaction has mounted, resulting in the ouster of Ottawa Police Chief Peter Sloly this week.

-Trudeau’s decision came amid growing frustration with government inaction.
-Ottawa Police Chief Peter Sloly lost his job this week after he failed to move decisively against the demonstrators.

 As of Tuesday, Ottawa officials said 360 vehicles remained involved in the blockade in the city’s core, down from a high of roughly 4,000.